lognoz/puppet-freebsd-workstation/README.md

 ## Limitations

-This module is only usable with FreeBSD.
+This module is only usable with FreeBSD 13.0.